ssc-sp/datahub-docs/UserGuide/Storage/Datahub-AzureStorage.md

 ## Automated upload and large files

 AzCopy is the recommended option for working with large files and the tool can also be integrated into scripts.
 The tool is available for Windows and Linux.
-See the "AzCopy for copying files from/to Azure Storage" page for additional details.